Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Hacking threats

-If you set up your phone as a hotspot, use a strong and unique password (follow these steps to create one).
-Or, invest in a password manager — it should be able to automatically create and store complex passwords so you don’t have to memorize them.
-Otherwise, a hacker could join your network and intercept your devices.
+If you set up your phone as a hotspot, don’t forget to create a strong password.
+Or invest in a password manager — it should be able to automatically create and store complex passwords so you don’t have to memorize them.
+Otherwise, a hacker could join your network and intercept online traffic coming to and from your devices.

 Vulnerable Wi-Fi apps

-Wi-Fi apps also have loopholes.
-They could list hotspots created by bad actors.
-It’s best to check the community opinions and feedback on the preferred network before establishing a connection.
+Wi-Fi apps also have loopholes — for example, they could automatically list free Wi-Fi hotspots created by bad actors.
+It’s best to check the community opinions and feedback on the network you’re curious about before establishing a connection.

 Privacy concerns

-Also beware that some Wi-Fi apps will collect a lot of data about you, such as your login details, your IP address, location data, device ID, time, SSID (Wi-Fi network name), and more.
-They might also share these with third-parties.
-So carefully read the privacy policies before agreeing to them.
+Some Wi-Fi apps also collect a lot of sensitive data about you, such as your login details, your IP address, location data, device ID, time, and SSID (Wi-Fi network name).
+They might share these details with third-parties, so carefully read the app’s privacy policy before you agree.

-You know that annoying pop-up you get when you connect to a new network?
-The one asking whether you should trust the network and share your information?
-First, identify what the network is.
-Can it be trusted?
+Don’t automatically speed through pop-up windows without a thought when you connect to a new network.
+These pop-ups are asking whether you want to trust the network and share your information, so always identify what the network is.
+Can it really be trusted?
 Can you get confirmation from someone else that it’s legitimate?
-Don’t automatically speed through the pop up windows without giving them thought.

 Enable your firewall